7 Gambas Crescent, #09-09, Ark@Gambas, Singapore 757087 ♦ Reservation : +65 6417 9690

 To that, we say – Good question!
-Now that we have laid the foundations for the understanding of uterine prolapse, we now look at how pregnancy affects or is affected by it.
+Now that we have laid the foundations for understanding uterine prolapse, we look at how pregnancy affects or is affected by it.

 Uterine Prolapse During Pregnancy

 Uterine prolapse during pregnancy is extremely uncommon, with an estimated occurrence of one in every 10,000 to 15,000 births.
 Normally, ligaments and pelvic floor muscles support and position the uterus.
-The weakening of muscles and ligaments as a result of trauma or strain can result in a prolapse, which is the falling of the uterus into the vagina.
+The weakening of muscles and ligaments due to trauma or strain can result in a prolapse, which is the uterus falling into the vagina.
 The therapy is tailored to the degree of prolapse.

 Does a Uterine Prolapse Affect Pregnancy?

 A prolapsed uterus may cause the following complications:

 - Acute urinary retention

 - Postpartum haemorrhage